DeimosMH/DCH_CppPrimerPlus/docs/exercises.md

 </details>

-The tricky part is recovering the data from the file.The problem is, how can the program know whether the next item to be recovered is an <code>employee</code> object, a
+The tricky part is recovering the data from the file.
+The problem is, how can the program know whether the next item to be recovered is an <code>employee</code> object, a
 <code>manager</code> object, a <code>fink</code> type, or a <code>highfink</code> type?
 One approach is, when writing
 the data for an object to a file, precede the data with an integer that indicates the